 Categories. • War, US Civil •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on December 4, 2010, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 852 times since then.
+This page has been viewed 891 times since then and 40 times this year.
 Photos: 1, 2, 3, 4, 5, 6, 7, 8, 9. submitted on December 4, 2010, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.